TRW Grant Guidelines

 • The business must be a for-profit corporation, partnership, LLP or LLC, or sole proprietorship.
 Not-for-profit corporations or similar nonprofit entities are not eligible.

-• If the business or business owner owns the premises where the business operates, all property taxes must be current.
+• All property taxes must be current if the business or business owner owns the premises where the company operates.

 • All sales, payroll, and other taxes must be current.